 Villages Board of Directors

-The HOA Board is comprised of five homeowner volunteers elected at the Annual Membership Meeting in March for two-year terms.
+The Subassociation Board is comprised of five homeowner volunteers elected at the Annual Membership Meeting in March for two-year terms.

 Current Board Members: